 - Tongue tie – A condition that restricts tongue movement.
 It refers to when the band of tissue that attaches your tongue to the floor of your mouth is short and rigid.

-How a Lip Tie Can Affect Kids
+How Does a Lip Tie Affect Kids?

 Some medical professionals have argued that a lip tie can put children at greater risk for cavities because bacteria can build up in the area behind the upper lip because of the lip tie.
 In general, however, a lip tie is not a cause for concern in kids.

-How is a Lip Tie Treated?
+How Is a Lip Tie Treated?

 A lip tie does not always require medical treatment.
 If a baby has trouble with breastfeeding, it’s best to contact a lactation consultant who specializes in breastfeeding.